 (3) Amounts represent the average of the amounts reported for the Company's Non-PEO NEOs as a group (i.e., excluding Mr. Ciaffoni, who has served as our CEO since July 2018) in the "Total" column of the Summary Compensation Table in each applicable year.
-The names of each of the Non-PEO NEOs included for purposes of calculating the average amounts in each applicable year are as follows: (i) for 2022, Ms. Tupper, Ms. Kuhlmann, Mr. Dreyer, Dr. Smith, and Dr. Malamut; (ii) for 2021, Ms. Tupper, Ms. Kuhlmann, Mr. Dreyer, Dr. Smith, and Dr. Malamut; (ii) for 2021, Ms. Tupper, Ms. Kuhlmann, Mr. Dreyer, Dr. Smith, and Dr. Malamut; (ii) Fleming (our former Executive Vice President and Chief Technology Officer); and (iii) for 2020, Ms. Kuhlmann, Dr. Malamut, Mr. Brannelly, and Dr. Fleming.
+The names of each of the Non-PEO NEOs included for purposes of calculating the average amounts in each applicable year are as follows: (i) for 2023, Ms. Tupper, Ms. Kuhlmann, Mr. Dreyer, and Dr. Smith; (ii) for 2022, Ms. Tupper, Ms. Kuhlmann, Mr. Dreyer, and Dr. Smith; (iii) for 2022, Ms. Tupper, Ms. Kuhlmann, Mr. Dreyer, Dr. Malamut; (iii) for 2021, Ms. Tupper, Ms. Kuhlmann, Mr. Dreyer, Dr. Malamut; (iii) for 2021, Ms. Tupper, Ms. Kuhlmann, Mr. Dreyer, Dr. Malamut, Mr. Brannelly (our former Executive Vice President and Chief Financial Officer), and Dr. Fleming (our former Executive Vice President and Chief Technology Officer); and (iv) for 2020, Ms. Kuhlmann, Dr. Malamut, Mr. Brannelly, and Dr. Fleming.

-(4) Cumulative TSR is calculated by dividing the difference between the Company's share price at the end and the beginning of the measurement period by the Company's share price at the beginning of the measurement period.

-- (5) Represents the weighted peer group TSR, weighted according to the respective companies' stock market capitalization at the beginning of each period for which a return is indicated.
-The peer group used for this purpose is the Nasdaq Biotechnology Index. - (6) The dollar amounts reported represent the amount of net income reflected in the Company's audited financial statements for the applicable year. - (7) Adjusted EBITDA represents GAAP net income (loss) adjusted to exclude interest expense, interest income, the benefit from or provision for income taxes, depreciation, amortization, stock-based compensation, and other adjustments to reflect changes that occur in our business but do not represent ongoing operations.
+- (4) Cumulative TSR is calculated by dividing the difference between the Company's share price at the end and the beginning of the measurement period by the Company's share price at the beginning of the measurement period.
+The measurement period is determined in accordance with the requirements of Item 402(v)(2)(iv) of Regulation S-K. - (5) Represents the weighted peer group TSR, weighted according to the respective companies' stock market capitalization at the beginning of each period for which a return is indicated.
+The peer group used for this purpose is the Nasdaq Biotechnology Index. - (6) The dollar amounts reported represent the amount of net income (loss) reflected in the Company's audited financial statements for the applicable year. - (7) Adjusted EBITDA represents GAAP net income (loss) adjusted to exclude interest expense, interest income, the benefit from or provision for income taxes, depreciation, amortization, stock-based compensation, and other adjustments to reflect changes that occur in our business but do not represent ongoing operations.
 While the Company uses numerous financial and non-financial performance measures for the purpose of evaluating performance for the Company's compensation programs, the Company has determined that Adjusted EBITDA is the financial performance measure that, in the Company's assessment, represents the most important performance measure (that is not otherwise required to be disclosed in the table) used by the Company to link compensation actually paid to the company's NEOs, for the most recently completed fiscal year, to company performance.